 Step 2: Mid-Year Check-In

 The Mid-Year Check-In ensures that individuals are on target and keeps all participants engaged in the process.
-It also ensures that managers and staff members meet at least once each year to check-in on and have a conversation regarding progress towards goals, any challenges or concerns, things that are going well, etc. The mid-year check-in is the only conversation, besides beginning of the year and end-of-year that is required.
-However, managers are encouraged to meet more frequently and as needed with their staff throughout the year.
+It also ensures that supervisors and staff members meet at least once each year to check-in and have a conversation regarding progress towards goals, any challenges or concerns, things that are going well, etc. The Mid-Year Check-In is the only conversation, besides beginning of the year and end-of-year that is required.
+However, staff members are encouraged to meet more frequently and as needed with their supervisor throughout the year.

 In order to conduct the Mid-Year Check-In, the following occurs:

-- The employee schedules an appointment with the supervisor and provides an update of goal performance to that point, this can be done by going into the YOU@PSU system and updating their goal progress in the notes section.
+- The employee schedules an appointment with the supervisor and provides an update of goal performance to that point.

-- The employee and supervisor discuss overall performance and review goals; if necessary, adjustments can be made to goals at this point.
+- The employee and supervisor discuss overall performance and review goals; if necessary, adjustments can be made to goals.
 No formal evaluation or ratings are needed for this conversation

-- Both the employee and supervisor document that the conversation happened after it takes place in the YOU@PSU system
+- Both the employee and supervisor document notes from the conversation.